Struggling to Reactivate Inactive Customers? AI Can Help

 Continuous Value Delivery

-For instance, a SaaS platform might introduce new features on a regular schedule or provide better customer service for paid subscribers.
+For instance, a Saas platform might introduce new features on a regular schedule or offer enhanced customer service to paid subscribers.

-Point out the money savings associated with being active.
-Current customers generally spend 31% more than newbies.
+Highlight the financial benefits of being active.
+Current customers typically spend 31% more than new customers.
 A well-placed, persuasive call-to-action (CTA) to upgrade makes that impact even stronger.

 Monitor Customer Health Scores

-Customer health tracking provides the opportunity to see danger zone users and reengage them before losing them for good.
-Track engagement with a CRM like Nutshell, tracking metrics like logins per week or month, features used, or how often they respond to your outreach.
+Customer health tracking offers the opportunity to identify users in the danger zone and reengage them before they are lost for good.
+Track engagement with a CRM like Nutshell, tracking metrics such as logins per week or month, features used, or the frequency of responses to your outreach.

 A checklist might include:

-With this information, you can perform timely interventions, such as sending personalized reactivation messages or providing targeted discounts to encourage the second purchase.
+With this information, you can perform timely interventions, such as sending personalised reactivation messages or providing targeted discounts to encourage the second purchase.

 Wrapping It Up